AMT85/A3-Afghan-Mod/ReadMe.md

 + Alexander	(Missions and motivation)

 + Nataliya    (Motivator for the whole team :-) and cutest girl in the world :-)
 + Julia and Sveta: actors for our 2 nurses.
-Many,many thanks you.It was a hard work, but the nurses have a lovely und sexy voice :-)
+Many,many thanks to you.It was a hard work, but the nurses have a lovely und sexy voice :-)

 Canadian Donuts: Our excellent testers
 + Marci		(Community Leader)